marcosppaiva/ChatGPT-chatbot/README.md

-# Chatbot with ChatCPT and Gradio
+# Chatbot with ChatGPT and Gradio

 This application uses the openai API to create a chatbot and the gradio framework to create a web interface.